What Is “Quand Même” in English? 8 Ways to Use This Essential French Phrase

 Put quand même at the end of a descriptive phrase to give it even more oomph.
 This construction is often used with insults.

-Here, quand même brings in the speaker’s judgment of Louis’ actions, right on the heels of the initial astonishment that anyone could be so selfish.
+Here, quand même brings in the speaker’s judgment of Louis’ actions.

 In this instance, quand même is just underscoring the speaker’s amazement.
 If you put more stress on the word “you,” however, a little insulting tone might creep in there.